 Like the Advanced Workshop, Master Class Sessions run for 4 weeks, once a week.
 Each meeting takes place Thursday nights at 6 PM Pacific time in the video chat room and will run as long as it needs to, which means as long as there are questions and issues to discuss.
-The next one is scheduled to start April 10, 2014, but flexibility is LB’s middle name.
+The next one is scheduled to start the last week in May, 2014, but flexibility is LB’s middle name.
 (Wow, Larry Flexible Brody?
 Bet you did not know that.)

 Preparation for each class meeting is considerable.
 Participants can count on having to write, write, write.
 And, in turn, LB has to read, read, read.
 All concerned must be prepared to spend the same kind of time and effort they would if they were staffing a series or writing directly for a network or studio.

 How you, the writer/student accomplish this is, of course, up to you and that “determination” part of your makeup.
 How LB does it is like this: